 This would involve adding back a second story that was previously removed which would be no higher than the two-story building portion that currently stands.
-Building façade design and schematic layout to be approved by the board prior to the issuance of a building permit.
+Building façade designs and schematic layouts to be approved by the board prior to the issuance of a building permit.